aireuhl/ed/coursework.md

 - IS 289 Digital Methods for Research and Scholarship with Prof. Johanna Drucker
 - IS 289 Sound Technologies and Society with Prof. Shawn Vancour
 - IS 498 Internship: Southern California Library
-- WL ARTS 375 Teaching Apprentice Practicum for WL ARTS 51: Aliens, Psychics, Ghosts
+- WL ARTS 375 Teaching Apprentice Practicum for WL ARTS 51: Aliens, Psychics, and Ghosts
 - WL ARTS 495 Teaching Assistant Seminar

 ## WINTER 2019
-- WL ARTS CM240 Healing, Ritual, Transformation with Prof. David Shorter
+- WL ARTS CM240 Healing, Ritual, and Transformation with Prof. David Shorter
 - IS 288 Research Apprenticeship Seminar with Prof. Christopher Kelty
 - IS 461 Descriptive Cataloging with Luiz Mendes
 - IS 497 Fieldwork: Women’s Center for Creative Work / Feminist Library on Wheels